What Is FICA Tax and How Much Is the FICA Tax Rate?

 FICA, or Federal Insurance Contributions Act, withholding is a type of tax that helps fund Social Security benefits programs, including old-age, survivors, and disability insurance, as well as Medicare, the federal health insurance program for people 65 years of age and older.
 These funds pay for lost income as well as for health coverage for those in need.

-Typically, FICA tax is assessed at 15.3% of earnings, and it makes a major contribution to revenue for the U.S. Federal government, currently tracking at 35% of that influx of funds.
+Typically, FICA tax is assessed at 15.3% of earnings, and it accounts for approximately 36% of federal revenue, according to the U.S. Department of the Treasury.

 How FICA Tax Works